Unpacking Security Scanners for GitHub Actions Workflows: Methodology

+While security scanners all aim at analyzing \ghaworkflows, they implement rules with different names or different levels of granularity.
+In order to support a fair and interpretable comparison across scanners that use different naming conventions and detection granularity, we need to determine the common weaknesses that scanners search for.
+In order to classify the common security weaknesses, we proceed in four steps: manually analyze the documentation of the scanners, manually analyze the code of the scanning rules, cluster rules that detect similar weaknesses, validate our classification with the developers of the scanners.

+First, two authors jointly review the documentation of each scanner to identify the rules it supports.
+We search for the keywords {"\textit{rule}", "\textit{pattern}", and "\textit{check}"} within the documentation and locate the sections related to workflow analysis rules.
+We select these keywords because the documentation of the studied scanners is not standardized, and these terms provide a reliable entry point for identifying rule descriptions.

+Next, we cross validate each rule identified in the documentation by analyzing the source code of the scanners.
+We search for the specific keywords found in the scanner documentation to confirm the corresponding implementation.
+For example, when a rule description refers to unpinned actions or broad permissions, we search the source code for related terms such as "\textit{pin/unpinned}", "\textit{permissions}", "\textit{workflow}", "\textit{secret}", or the rule name itself, in order to locate the detection logic and verify how the rule is actually implemented.
+We also analyze the source code to identify any additional rules that may not be documented.
+We follow the program logic of the scanner, starting from the main function, trace method invocations, and identify functions associated with rule implementation.
+When the two authors disagree on whether a piece of code or a section of documentation corresponds to a single rule, they consult the third author for resolution.

-To establish a taxonomy of workflow security weaknesses, we first collect all the distinct analysis rules from the \nbtools tools in our study.
-We gather the rules from each tool’s official documentation or from the source code.
-In total, we identify 84 rules across all tools.
-For each rule, we determine the type of vulnerability or misconfiguration it aims to detect.
-When we notice similarities in the goals or in the names of the analysis rules in different tools, we group them together under the same weakness.
+In total, we identify \nbrules rules across all scanners.
+For each rule, the same two authors determine the type of vulnerability or misconfiguration it aims to detect.
+When we observe similarities in the goals or names of analysis rules across different scanners, we group them under the same common weakness.
 These similarities are identified by analyzing their documented behavior or implementation to determine whether they serve the same goal.
+As before, in case of disagreement between the two authors when grouping rules under a weakness, they consult the third author.

-While clustering individual rules into weaknesses, we follow three principles: (1) we club rules that address the same security objective; (2) each rule is assigned to exactly one group; and (3) the weaknesses are defined and named in a way that rules from different tools can be included, regardless of naming differences in different tools.
-This process leads to the definition of 10 high-level weaknesses that we use as a common layer for benchmarking.
+When clustering individual rules into weaknesses, we follow three principles: (1) we group rules that address the same security objective; (2) each rule is assigned to exactly one group; and (3) the weaknesses are defined and named in a way that rules from different scanners can be included, regardless of naming differences in different scanners.
+This process leads to the definition of 10 common weaknesses.